Historical criticism

+The beginnings of historical criticism are often associated with the Age of Enlightenment, but it is more appropriately related to the Renaissance.
 Historical criticism began in the 17th century and gained popular recognition in the 19th and 20th centuries.
-The perspective of the early historical critic was rooted in Protestant Reformation ideology since its approach to biblical studies was free from the influence of traditional interpretation.
-Where historical investigation was unavailable, historical criticism rested on philosophical and theological interpretation.
-With each passing century, historical criticism became refined into various methodologies used today: source criticism, form criticism, redaction criticism, tradition criticism, canonical criticism, and related methodologies.
+The perspective of the early historical critic was influenced by the rejection of traditional interpretations that came about with the Protestant Reformation.
+With each passing century, historical criticism became refined into various methodologies used today: philology, textual criticism, literary criticism, source criticism, form criticism, redaction criticism, tradition criticism, canonical criticism, and related methodologies.